Toward Context-Aware Exoskeleton Assistance: Integrating Computer Vision Payload Estimation with a User-Centric Optimization Space: Results

 \subsection{Pipeline Validation}

 As outlined in Section~\ref{subsec:ValidationExperiments}, during experiments we measure muscular activity to be compared with no-exoskeleton condition, we track output classifications of the pipeline, and ensure that each classification is correct only if the correct output of the classification is provided before the lifting cycle starts.
 We also collect human feedback on discomfort and preference similarly to what was done for baseline experiments to build validation functions.
-As shown in Figure~\ref{fig:RepresentationFunctions} (II-a), regarding back muscle activation, we observed unexpected changes under the low weight condition, even though the light assistance selected by the pipeline should be the same as the one provided during the static assistance test.
-Improvements in the case of adaptive control are registered ($4.90\rightarrow11.07\%$ for mean and $8.35\rightarrow19.22\%$ for peak activation), which we attribute to reduced overall effort during the test, and some light weight misclassification leading to stronger support.
-A strong improvement is registered for the medium and high weight conditions, where adapting the control to the handled weight strongly improves muscular activation reduction compared to static control condition ($9.13\rightarrow18.89\%$ for mean and $9.62\rightarrow23.05\%$ for peak activation for medium weight and $12.15\rightarrow20.68\%$ for mean and $9.99\rightarrow19.05\%$ for peak activation for heavy weight).
+As shown in Figure~\ref{fig:RepresentationFunctions} (II-a), regarding back muscle activation, we observed unexpected changes under the light weight condition, even though the low assistance selected by the pipeline should be the same as the one provided during the static assistance test.
+We registered improvements in the case of adaptive control ($4.90\rightarrow11.07\%$ for mean and $8.35\rightarrow19.22\%$ for peak activation), which we attribute to reduced overall effort during the test, and some light weight misclassification leading to stronger support.
+We registered a strong improvement for the medium and heavy weight conditions, where adapting the control to the handled weight strongly improves muscular activation reduction compared to static control condition ($9.13\rightarrow18.89\%$ for mean and $9.62\rightarrow23.05\%$ for peak activation for medium weight and $12.15\rightarrow20.68\%$ for mean and $9.99\rightarrow19.05\%$ for peak activation for heavy weight).
 We obtain similar results in terms of gradients when combining all of the muscles contributions together.
 We achieve instead a particularly interesting result when considering leg muscles, which also experience a decrease in peak ($-12.35\rightarrow1.08\%$ for medium weight) and mean ($-19.33\rightarrow-2.65\%$ for medium weight) muscle activation when using an adaptive control compared to a static one during lifting.
 Overall, adaptive control shows strong improvements in EMG reduction across all the muscles.
 In alignment with baseline tests, D-VRF suggests an increase in perceived discomfort going towards adaptive control, especially marked for medium and heavy weights, while remaining almost unchanged when handling a light weight.
 This is a result aligned with baseline results, where stronger support led to increased perceived discomfort.
-P-VRF also aligns with results obtained from the baseline experiments: despite the discomfort slightly increasing, subjects still prefer higher assistance for higher weights, leading to preferring adaptive control compared to static one.
-Finally, all the T-VRF display gradients pointing towards adaptive control per each of the payload conditions.
+P-VRF also aligns with results obtained from the baseline experiments: despite the discomfort slightly increasing, subjects still prefer higher assistance for heavier weights, leading to preferring adaptive control compared to static one.
+Finally, all the T-VRF display gradients pointing towards adaptive control for each of the payload conditions.
 In conclusion, 83.33\% of the subjects agreed in feeling safe letting the exoskeleton autonomously decide which control to select.
-Figure~\ref{fig:PipelineClassificationPerformance} shows the final validation performances of the pipeline in terms of confusion matrix and accuracies per each subject test and average final value.
-During real-time tests, the pipeline achieves 85.30\%, 76.30\% and 86.10\% precisions for the light, medium, and heavy weight classes respectively, and an overall 82.41\% accuracy.
-Overall, the pipeline shows balance between overestimations and underestimations of the weights, suggesting that no particular bias is present.